dungeontiger/data_gen/README.md

 best practise is to generate your dimension tables first, then use a foreign key for example, generate a bunch of random geography places first, then reference them with a choice from your fact table

+geography is built in.
+You can ask for a list of continents, you can ask for a random one or not and you can stipulate unique or not When all you ask for unquie, using all unique values is a stop condition This helps to create a dimension table